braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/initial_sdk_setup/ios_sdk_integration.md

 {% tab Step 1: Create BrazeManager.swift %}

 ##### Create BrazeManager.swift
 To build out your `BrazeManager.swift` file, create a new Swift file named _BrazeManager_ to add to your project at your desired location.
-Next, Replace `import Foundation` with `import AppboyUI` and then create a `BrazeManager` class that will be used to host all Braze-related methods and variables.
+Next, Replace `import Foundation` with `import AppboyUI` for SPM (`import Appboy_iOS_SDK` for cocoapods) and then create a `BrazeManager` class that will be used to host all Braze-related methods and variables. `Appboy_iOS_SDK`

 {% alert note %}
 - `BrazeManager` is an `NSObject` class and not a struct, so it can conform to ABK delegates such as the `ABKInAppMessageUIDelegate`.